Join us in elevating the future of the accounting profession

 AICPA research has found the first accounting course high school students take greatly impacts their decision to pursue accounting as a major and career choice.

-By signing up to be part of the Accounting Pilot & Bridge Project you'll learn how to bring your students more advanced, engaging accounting content and inspire the next generation of CPAs.
+By signing up to be part of the AICPA Accounting Program for Building the Profession you'll learn how to bring your students more advanced, engaging accounting content and inspire the next generation of CPAs.

 Not only is this three-day program free, but you'll also receive a $200 stipend for attending the full program.